18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 For each job on your resume, provide:
 - The exact dates you held each job (from month/year to month/year or “present”)
 - Number of hours per week you worked (if part time)

+All applications will be reviewed by a panel of subject matter experts against a scoring rubric created for this role.
+In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

+To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
+Specialized experience is defined as follows:

+**GS15 qualifications:**
+- Experience leading and collaborating on design, content strategy, or service design projects, initiatives or activities.
+- Experience with content strategy or design methodologies.
+For example: information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
+- Experience with creation, design, delivery, or iteration of digital products, platforms, systems, or services.
+- Experience with iterative or agile methodologies
+- Experience facilitating content strategy or design sessions, or workshops.
+- Experience training, coaching, or mentoring on user centered design, content strategy, content design, or service design methodologies.

+**GS14 qualifications:**
+- Experience collaborating on design, content strategy, or service design projects, initiatives or activities.
+- Experience with content strategy or design methodologies.
+For example:  information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
+- Experience applying best practices in the design, development and delivery of digital products, platforms, or services.
+- Experience with iterative or agile methodologies
+- Experience participating in content strategy or design sessions and workshops with teams.

+**GS13 qualifications:**
+- Experience collaborating on design, content strategy, or service design projects, initiatives or activities.
+- Experience using design methodologies such as information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
+- Experience in designing and/or developing digital products, platforms, or services.
+- Experience with iterative or agile methodologies.
+- Experience participating in content strategy or design sessions or workshops